Acupressure, Another Version of Acupuncture

 - Prevents lower back pain

-- Some studies say it may also be beneficial against placebo effect.
+- Some studies say it may also be beneficial against the placebo effect.

 - Restores body balance.